Benunc/better-click-to-tweet/better-click-to-tweet/tags/1.0/readme.txt

 Tags: click to tweet, twitter, tweet, twitter plugin, Twitter boxes, share, social media, post, posts, plugin, auto post Requires at least: 3.8
 Tested up to: 4.1
-Stable tag: 2.0.3
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Insert click to tweet boxes into your posts, simply and securely.
-This plugin is regularly updated, translation-ready, and secure.
+Add click to tweet boxes securely, using the official WordPress API.
+An overhaul of the Click To Tweet plugin by Todaymade.

 == Description ==

-= The Best Click To Tweet Plugin on the Market, FREE! =

 This plugin allows you to easily create tweetable content for your readers.
 Using a simple shortcode, your selected text is highlighted and made tweetable.

-><strong> Why Better?</strong><br>
->This plugin started as a complete retool of the "Click To Tweet" plugin by Todaymade.
-There are a number of improvements under the hood, namely correct character counting when dealing with non-Roman characters, providing multi-language support, and use of the official shortcode API (which means security and forward-compatibility)
+This is a complete retool of the "Click To Tweet" plugin by Todaymade.
+It now uses the WordPress shortcode API, making it more secure, and I've cleaned up the CSS from the old plugin.
+Perhaps most significantly, I removed the "powered by Coschedule" link.
+For more on the differences between this plugin and the Click To Tweet plugin by Todaymade, read the FAQ section.

-I am working on a tutorial to switch to my plugin from any other similar plugin in a way that doesn't mean you have to switch every shortcode or pseudo-shortcode by hand.
+I am working on a tutorial to swtich to my plugin from the previous version in a way that doesn't mean you have to switch every shortcode by hand.
 Stay tuned!

 Don't be scared to donate, if this plugin makes your blogging life any better.

 Also, developers, please hop in and suggest improvements.
 You can submit pull requests at the [github repo](https://github.com/Benunc/better-click-to-tweet "plugin github repo") for this plugin, or go through the official svn repo here.
-I'm also actively seeking translators to bring the usefulness of this plugin to non-English speakers.
-Please message me in the forums.

-Translators:

-Español (es): Jordi Rosalez

 == Installation ==